What I do:

-I will train any size group from a few managers or employees to hundreds and will consult on any size issue, from a minimum of two hours (within 100 miles of Los Angeles) to multi-day/week projects.
+I will train any size group from a few managers/employees to hundreds and will consult on any size issue, from a minimum of four hours (within 100 miles of Los Angeles) to multi-day/week projects.
 If you do not have a training space, we will find one.
 Do not let this stop you from calling me!

 My Credentials: I have an MBA from Cal State Long Beach, an undergrad in Business Management, and I am a Six Sigma Green Belt, a Certified Change Management Professional and a Certified Professional in Learning and Performance (CPLP).
 I also have Certificates in Coaching and Workplace Investigations.
 You can find me on LinkedIn here.

 Here is a list of topics available today: